-What if you choose something less invasive?
+But what if you choose something less invasive?
 What if you do some massage, acupuncture, electrical stimulation, or some other modality that doesn't work?
 Does that mean you need a STRONGER intervention?
 Or maybe your practitioner doesn't know how to massage you or needle you the right way?

 Those are certainly possibilities, but they also make you blind to the role YOU need to play in getting your body moving again.

 The one I believe is most helpful and productive is, My pain is telling me I’m not training my body properly.

-In this perspective, pain is not a sign of damage.
+From this perspective, pain is not a sign of damage.
 It’s not a sign of a malfunctioning body.
 It’s a sign that you need to make a change to the way you move and use your body.

 But it’s the least invasive, cheapest, and most rewarding, productive, and empowering strategy we’ve found.

 This belief gets reinforced when your aches and pains don't go away in the time frame that you want, and you start to think, This must mean my hip or shoulder is really messed up.